phonegap/phonegap-plugin-contentsync/README.md

 });

 sync.on('cancel', function() {
-    // trigged if event is cancelled
+    // triggered if event is cancelled
 });
 ```